Stopping Your Horse From Eating Their Shavings Or Sawdust

 If you keep them busy, such as getting them to go out on rides, they will feel less of a need to pig out on their bedding.

-When putting new shavings or sawdust into your horse’s equine bedding; try to mix in the new and clean with bedding already in there.
+When putting new shavings or sawdust into your horse’s equine bedding; try to mix in the new and clean bedding with the bedding already there.
 A lot of horses will see the new clean shavings or sawdust and not want to eat it.

 Give Them Plenty of Hay